ozandmrz/raspberry_pi_visual_slam/README.md

 ## Installing ROS2 Humble
 Since ROS2 Humble cannot be directly installed on Debian 12, use the following repository (approx. 3-hour process):
+*Direct installation of ROS2 on a Raspberry Pi is not possible; it must be built from source.
+However, manually installing it with all necessary packages can be challenging.
+To address this, a discussion and solution are provided at [this forum link](https://forums.raspberrypi.com/viewtopic.php?t=361746).
+To ensure the solution remains available even if the post is removed, this repository includes an `.sh` script for a reliable and more straightforward installation.*

 1. Clone the repository to your Raspberry Pi 5:
     ```bash